mmungekar/VoogaSalad/design/DESIGN.md

     *	Movement. - This includes the physics of jumping/gravity.
     *  	Note: Obtains the list of these Actions through reflection.

-The GAE will be divided into the following modules (some of which have counterparts in the Game Engine, others of which do not):
+The GAE will be divided into the following modules:

-* Entity Module - counterpart to the Entity module in Game Engine
-        *   Contains counterparts for all three categories (Character, Block, and Background) for drawing JavaFX objects.
-* Action Module - counterpart to the Action module in the Game Engine
-        *	Contains counterparts to ALL of the Game Engine classes in this module for updating the level Scene appropriately.
+* Entity Display Module:
+        *   Displays Entities that the user has created.
+Allows the user to edit these Entities, or to request the creation of new ones.
+* Entity Editing Module:
+        *	A module that closely relates to the Entity module.
+Here, the user will have the opportunity to create and edit Entities by assigning Events and Actions to them.
 *	Settings Module - For editing game-wide settings and saving the game to disk.
 *	Canvas Module - For visualizing the Entities added to the game and interacting with them.
 The user should be able to move these Entities around.

-*	Entity Module - For creating, displaying, and editing Entities.
-The user should be able to assign specific Events and corresponding Actions to each created Entitity.

 The Game Player will consist of two modules: